-Spa Review: Barnsley House in The Cotswolds
+Spa Review: Barnsley House, Cirencester in the Cotswolds

 It’s one of those damp, incessant winter days when we visit Barnsley house for a spa day in the Cotswolds.
 The rain beating steadily down on the 17th Century country manor was somehow iconic, and the roaring fires within couldn’t have been more enticing.

 Tucked away down a garden path, piles of steam rise up from the outdoor heated hydrotherapy pool, an atmospheric firepit adding to the Scandi atmosphere.
 The modern, glass-fronted spa clashes magically with the main Grade II listed house, while bringing elements of the gardens and grounds inside: wooden beams, warm candles and Cotswold stone stop it from feeling too sparse.

 A lovely chill out zone overlooks the rolling countryside below, with magazines and herbal tea on offer as you snuggle up in your fluffy robe and switch off.
 A sauna, steam room and excellent array of massages and treatments are on offer, and the spa feels at once cosy but luxurious, a warm oasis you never want to leave.
 As suspected, nipping into the artic weather outside before plunging into the hot hydrotherapy pool was a highlight.
 There are powerful massage jets to pummel you from above, and just enough space to swim around and wallow when it gets too much.

 Just as nourishing as the spa is the little Potager restaurant in the main house.
 De-robed and feeling utterly revitalised after a morning padding around the spa, we tuck into a hearty lunch grown in the kitchen garden.